Volleyball: Gameplay

 Each team consists of six players.
 To get play started, a team is chosen to serve by coin toss.
 A player from the serving team throws the ball into the air and attempts to hit the ball so it passes over the net on a course such that it will land in the opposing team's court (the serve).
 The opposing team must use a combination of no more than three contacts with the volleyball to return the ball to the opponent's side of the net.
 These contacts usually consist first of the bump or pass so that the ball's trajectory is aimed towards the player designated as the setter; second of the set (usually an over-hand pass using wrists to push finger-tips at the ball) by the setter so that the ball's trajectory is aimed towards a spot where one of the players designated as an attacker can hit it, and third by the attacker who spikes (jumping, raising one arm above the head and hitting the ball so it will move quickly down to the ground on the opponent's court) to return the ball over the net.
-The team with possession of the ball that is trying to attack the ball as described is said to be on offence.
+The team with possession of the ball that is trying to attack the ball as described is said to be on offense.

-The team on defence attempts to prevent the attacker from directing the ball into their court: players at the net jump and reach above the top (and if possible, across the plane) of the net to block the attacked ball.
+The team on defense attempts to prevent the attacker from directing the ball into their court: players at the net jump and reach above the top (and if possible, across the plane) of the net to block the attacked ball.
 If the ball is hit around, above, or through the block, the defensive players arranged in the rest of the court attempt to control the ball with a dig (usually a fore-arm pass of a hard-driven ball).
 After a successful dig, the team transitions to offence.